Abaxial/look_out_below/README.md

 * Wins tracking.
 * Square explodes if drawn over 100px x 100px by increasing chance of explosion up to 60% chance at 200px, then up to 80% chance between 200 and 250px, then shrinks again.
 * Better code compartmentalization.
 Explore slow learning of code structure in Javascript.
 Things are too tangly right now.

+### May 15th -> Present

+* Got married, had two children, continued to grow in my career.

+### April 24th, 2018

+* Getting re-acquainted with javascript.
+* Looking to complete some of the above requirements while becoming re-acquainted.